TOTALITY AUGUST 21, 2017

-For the first time since 1979, millions of Americans got to experience this amazing event without having to travel abroad.
+For the first time since 1979, millions of Americans experienced this amazing event without having to travel abroad.
 For the 12 million people living within the path of totality, all they had to do was step outside and look up.

 The path of totality for this total solar eclipse started in the north Pacific Ocean, and then made landfall across the central part of North America, crossing the states of Oregon, Idaho, Montana, Wyoming, Nebraska, Iowa, Kansas, Missouri, Illinois, Kentucky, Tennessee, North Carolina, Georgia and South Carolina.
 The moon’s shadow then continued out into the Atlantic Ocean, with a maximum width of 70 miles.
 The maximum duration of this eclipse was 2 minutes and 45 seconds in western Kentucky.

 The visualisations below show the Moon’s central shadow touching down on the U.S. mainland.
 The central shadow formed the path of totality, where the total solar eclipse was visible.
 You must be in the path of totality to experience a total eclipse.

 This animation closely follows the Moon’s umbra shadow as it passes over the United States during the August 21, 2017, total solar eclipse.
 Credit: Ernie Wright (USRA): Lead Visualizer Scientific Visualization Studio.
 The Blue Marble data is courtesy of Reto Stockli (NASA/GSFC).

 The umbral and penumbral shadow cones travel across the surface of the Earth during the August 21, 2017, total solar eclipse.
 Credit: Ernie Wright (USRA): Lead Visualizer.
 Genna Duberstein (USRA): Producer.
 NASA’s Scientific Visualization Studio.

 The following are links to external sites and are my recommendations for further information about the 2017 total eclipse.
 Many of the people behind these websites are passionate eclipse chasers who spend their time (just like I do) developing resources for other to use in their eclipse planning.
 Click on the links below – these people have also updated to incorporate future eclipses too.